ArthackA/moringaIP4/README.md

 using python and pandas.
 The above Notebook contain various actions i have performed in the dataset to help me understand and preparare the dataset for analysis and evaluation.

+This repository also consist of the report that explain into details the various stages of CRISP-DM that i have used to formulate a solution towards the research problem.